MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMApplication.md

 ```

 ## DESCRIPTION
-The **Remove-CMApplication** cmdlet removes an application from Microsoft System Center Configuration Manager so that it cannot be installed by clients.
+The **Remove-CMApplication** cmdlet removes an application from Configuration Manager so that it cannot be installed by clients.
 This cmdlet does not remove any existing client installations.

 > [!NOTE]